What are the requirements for a HELOC?

 Using the example above, if your house is worth $250,000, and you owe $125,000 on the mortgage, then your loan-to-value ratio is 50%.
 (That is $125,000 ÷ $250,000 = 0.50 or 50%.)
 Some lenders who offer HELOCs have a maximum loan-to-value ratio of 80%.
 They might use this maximum amount to decide how much you may be able to borrow, like this:

 In this scenario, you might be able to get a home equity line of credit of up to $50,000.
 That's because the amount of the HELOC, plus the amount you owe on your mortgage, can be no higher than $200,000.
-Generally speaking, it is easier to qualify for a HELOC when you have a large amount of home equity and a low loan-to-value ratio.
+It is typically easier to qualify for a HELOC when you have a large amount of home equity and a low loan-to-value ratio.

 Debt-to-income ratio requirements for HELOCs